aybmab/express-redux-sample/readme.md

 ## Setting up

 1. Follow the steps in docs/settingUpMySql.md to set up mysql locally.
-2. Download [SequelPro](http://www.sequelpro.com/) if you need db query tool for your MySQL server.
+2. Download [SequelPro](http://www.sequelpro.com/) if you want a db query tool for your MySQL server.
 3. Create a database and user
 3. Run 'npm install' in the root directory and in the /client folder.

 ## Running the project
-'''

 There currently isn't a "one step" script to run the entire application (e.g. ./watch.sh").

 First, make sure that the myql server is running on your machine.